Svanteberg/DeepLearningCourse_UMU/Lab1/README.md

 ![](https://github.com/Svanteberg/DeepLearningCourse_UMU/blob/master/Lab1/Images/Aug_CNN_FCx3_min.png)

-Lastly, after training for 1050 epochs with data augmentation, the use of augmented data was alternated with not using it and continue training of the same network from above.
-Without it, there was rapid overfitting and with it, it seemed to converge back to the old values.
+Lastly, after training for 1050 epochs with augmentation, the use of augmented data was alternated with not using it and continue training of the same network from above.
+Without it, there was rapid overfitting and with augmentation, it seemed to converge back to the old values.

 ![](https://github.com/Svanteberg/DeepLearningCourse_UMU/blob/master/Lab1/Images/All_time_high.png)